dotnet/roslyn-analyzers/src/Microsoft.CodeQuality.Analyzers/Microsoft.CodeQuality.Analyzers.md

 ### Rule description

-The property {0} should not be assigned to itself.
+The property {0} should not be assigned to itself

-## [CA2246](https://docs.microsoft.com/visualstudio/code-quality/ca2246): Assigning symbol and its member in the same statement.
+## [CA2246](https://docs.microsoft.com/visualstudio/code-quality/ca2246): Assigning symbol and its member in the same statement

 |Item|Value|
 |-|-|